Smorgasbord (album)

-Smorgasbord is the second album by popular children's entertainers Sharon, Lois & Bram, originally released in 1979.
+Smorgasbord is the second album by Torontonian kids' folk trio, Sharon, Lois & Bram, originally released in 1979.

 Releases

 When the album was released in the USA under A&M Records, the artwork on the front cover was changed.
 From 1979 to 2006, Smorgasbord remained available only on cassette and LP Record.
 In 2006, Casablanca Kids re-released the album under the same name but with a more modern, kid-friendly cover.